vmware-archive/nsx-edge-gen/README.md

 * PCF-Tiles - for mysql, rabbit, any other supporting service tiles
 * Dynamic-Services - for services that would be kicked off dynamically by BOSH using the ODB broker model
 * IsoZone-## - for Isolation segments with their own router and diego cells
-Note: There can be additional logical switches per isolation segment as shown in the sample nsx_cloud_config.yml template
+Note: There can be additional logical switches per isolation segment as shown in the sample nsx_cloud_config.yml template.
+Use `IsoZone-` for naming the Zones and ensure the matching switch name is specifed for the routed components running in that Isolation Segment.

 Avoid editing the default set of logical switches names or subnet.
 Additional logical switches with their own subnets can be added if necessary.